edisio/docs/privacy.md

 **Client Information:** We collection information about our clients to operate, maintain and upgrade features in our platform, analyze our offerings, and to communicate with our clients.
 This information includes names, email addresses, phone numbers, content of messages, and account information related to other applications our clients use.

-**Student Data:** EDIS has access to personally identifiable information about students (“Student Data”) in order to successfully operate.
+**Student Data:** [Edis](http://edis.io) has access to personally identifiable information about students (“Student Data”) in order to successfully operate.
 Student Data is considered confidential and we do not use for any purpose other than to provide our services to our clients.
 If you have any questions about how we use student data please email us at contact@edis.io or reach out to our clients.

 **Information collected through technology:** Our systems collect usage information and use cookies to optimize the user experience of our services.
 We also use beacons in certain pages, or emails to keep track of how our platform is being used and how we can make it better.
 We may also use third-party analytics tools (such as Google Analytics) to measure traffic, detect trends, and ultimately improve our services.
 We do not allow any marketing or advertisement services to collect information about our users in any of our services.
 If you have any questions about how we collect information through technology, please email us at contact@edis.io.

 ## 2. SHARING <a name="sharing"></a>
-EDIS never sells or rents information.
+[Edis](http://edis.io) never sells or rents information.
 We only share personal information in very specific scenarios:

 - We may share information with other technology services if we’re using them to operate our services and only if we consider their privacy policies to be as strict or stricter than ours.
 So far, we only share information with services from the following companies:
   * **Amazon:** for Web Hosting, Backups, Corporate Operations (https://aws.amazon.com/privacy/)